JKU-Linz-Institute-of-Robotics/ur10e_force_control_comparison/README.md

-# ur10e_force_control_comparison
+# Assessment of UR10e Force Control
-Test setup and test scenarios for the comparison/assessment of UR10e force control
+Test setup and test scenarios for the comparison/assessment of UR10e force control.

+This repository also contains the data of the accepted RAAD 2021 paper Stefan Gadringer, Hubert Gattringer, Andreas Mueller: Assessment of Universal Robot Force Control and External Force Compliance Device for Surface Treatment, 30th International Conference on Robotics in Alpe-Adria-Danube Region (RAAD), 2021.

 ## General Information UR10e/ACF Comparison